clux/modul8/docs/api.md

      require('data::libX'); // -> {}

  Although inteded for the console, if you don't like `require()`ing in these functions, they are aliased on the namespaced object.
  Just remember that if you change the name of your namespace, you will have to change these references everywhere.
+ Also note that changing the namespace does not change the domain these two functions lie on.
 The aliases are as follows:

   - `M8.data === require('M8::data')`
   - `M8.external === require('M8::external')`

+Changing the namespace above would change the reference on the left hand side of this equaliy.

 ### Arbiters